 Viewers often feel strongly about any change in the appearance of a well-known masterpiece.
 Dr. Neidhardt says that public reaction has been overwhelmingly positive, although some viewers have expressed sorrow over the loss of the iconic old image.
 She credits the museum’s openness about the project with this positive reception.
 She says that people have enjoyed getting a behind-the-scenes peek at the restoration process through an informative special website, press conference, and exhibition.

-Conservation is a complex process that will take at least another year.
-(It lasted until early 2021.)
-The overpaint must be carefully scraped off with a scalpel to avoid damaging what lies beneath.
-Viewers can expect some less dramatic changes as well.
-Removing the old and darkened varnish will bring the painting’s colors back to life.
-The edges, which Dr. Neidhardt said were damaged, overpainted, and “in a difficult state”, will receive treatment as well.
+Conservation is a complex process and lasted until early 2021.
+The overpaint had to be carefully scraped off with a scalpel to avoid damaging what lies beneath.
+There were some less dramatic changes as well.
+Removing the old and darkened varnish brought the painting’s colors back to life.
+The edges, which Dr. Neidhardt said were damaged, overpainted, and “in a difficult state”, received treatment as well.

 Many thanks to Dr. Uta Neidhardt, Senior Curator of Dutch and Flemish Paintings, Gemäldegalerie Alte Meister, Staatliche Kunstsammlungen Dresden, for her lengthy and informative answers to my questions.